tboretro/tboretro.github.io/README.md

 * Status of
 ** progress: pile, started, done
-** documentation: stub, started, done
+** documented: stub, started, done

 * Add photo gallery (see ChatGPT chat for ideas how to)